ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/incident mgmt tools/new relic/_index.md

   - Sense execution ID for this event.
   - Description of the event, as found in the Sense log files.

+### New Relic log entries

+If Butler is configured to forward failed/aborted reload tasks to New Relic as log entries, the follow info is sent to New Relic:

+- All information sent for events (see above), but with log specific static attributes rather than event specific ditto.
+- The various states the reload task went through before failing, including timestamps when each state started.
+- The last x lines from the reload script log. x is configurable in the `Butler.incidentTool.newRelic.reloadTaskFailure.destination.log.tailScriptLogLines` setting.
+- The host name of the Sense node where the reload took place
+- Timestamp (in several different formats) when the reload started
+- Timestamp (in several different formats) when the reload failed
+- Duration of the reload task
+- Result code of the reload task
+- Result text of the reload task
+- Total size of complete script log (number of characters).
+- Number of lines included in the reload script log sent to New Relic

 ## Settings in main config file

 ```yaml